lulujordanna/data-structures/week10/README.md

+*The weblink mentioned has been used for the final outcome.
+The details below highlight my progress from Week 10: November 18, 2019*

 ## Goals
 The goal of this weekly assignment is to create a web server application in Node.js that will respond to various requests for JSON data for AA meetings, process blog entries, and sensor readings.